yifueve/DRJCC_game-IEEE-TSG-/README.md

 - 'violation': the summary of violation rates for 50 repeated experiments (each experiment includes 150 out-of-sample tests).

-The Final_plot.py in the folder allows reproducing the results charts.
+The Final_plot.py in the folder allows reproducing the result charts (the charts are also in the result folder).

 Any question please contact: yifuding@mit.edu